Vincenzo Filonardi: Life

-After 3 years of "interim" in 1896, he was named again governor of the Somalia italiana for two years more.
+After 3 years of "interim" in 1896, he was named commissioner of the Somalia italiana for two years more.
 He returned to Italy after his "Societa' Filonardi" was closed and was created the Societa' Benadir, from which was later politically created Italian Somaliland, in 1905.

 Filonardi moved to live in Rome in 1913, meanwhile he wrote books (like "Considerazioni sulla Somalia Italiana" and "Poche osservazioni sul mercato di Zanzibar e sull'opportunità di crearvi un consolato italiano") until his death in 1916.